 The Nine Blessings

 There is always something to create as inspiration is everywhere.
-Last month I bought a bunch of canvasses to paint on because they were on sale 🙂 I unwrapped those to kick off with this painting titled ‘The Nine Blessings.’
-This artwork is inspired by the 2nd verse of Adi Sankaracarya’s Vivekacūḍāmaṇi, where he explains the nine rare blessings of a highly evolved human being.
+Last month I bought a bunch of canvasses to paint on.
+I unwrapped those to kick off with a painting titled ‘The Nine Blessings.’
+This artwork draws its inspiration from the second verse of Vivekachudamani by Adi Shankaracarya.
+He is one of the most revered thinkers and philosophers of the 7th century.

-Verse 2 of Vivekacūḍāmaṇi
+Verse 2 of Vivekachudamani

 जन्तूनां नरजन्म दुर्लभमतः पुंस्त्वं ततो विप्रता

-तस्माद्वैदिकधर्ममार्गपरता विद्वत्त्वमस्मात्परम्
+तस्माद्वैदिकधर्ममार्गपरता विद्वत्त्वमस्मात्परम् ।

 आत्मानात्मविवेचनं स्वनुभवो ब्रह्मात्मना संस्थितिः

-मुक्तिर्नो शतजन्मकोटिसुकृतैः पुण्यैर्विना लभ्यते
+मुक्तिर्नो शतजन्मकोटिसुकृतैः पुण्यैर्विना लभ्यते ॥

 jantūnāṃ narajanma durlabhamataḥ puṃstvaṃ tato vipratā

-tasmādvaidikadharmamārgaparatā vidvattvamasmātparam
+tasmādvaidikadharmamārgaparatā vidvattvamasmātparam,

 ātmānātmavivecanaṃ svanubhavo brahmātmanā saṃsthitiḥ